Spring 2024 Open Enrollment

 7. Medicaid and Children's Health Insurance Plans are acceptable only when the student is physically located in the same state/area that provides the plan.
 (Examples: Acceptable: Student residing in FL and has FL Medicaid; Not Acceptable: Student residing in PA and has FL Medicaid); and

 8. provides coverage for pre-existing conditions with no waiting period or limitations.

 Important Waiver Information

-All waivers are reviewed by University Health Services.
+All waivers are reviewed and subject to audit.
 If a waiver fails to meet the waiver requirements, the student will be enrolled in CMU SHIP.

 With an approved waiver, the student is accepting full financial liability for any medical costs incurred.